 7. In iCloud Drive, Click on the file upload icon and select files to upload.
 And, Click on Open.

-Note: Upload process will take time according to your Internet Speed and file size.
+Note: The upload process will take time according to your Internet Speed and file size.
 I suggest you use the Internet Speed Meter for Windows 10.
 So that you will get to know your real-time upload speed.

 Just like iCloud Drive, you can use Google Drive or Microsoft OneDrive.
 Apple devices do not come with a pre-installed Google Drive App.
-So, you have to install the App from the App store.
-After that, just open the Google Drive Sign-in page in PC.
+So, you have to install the App from the App Store.
+After that, just open the Google Drive Sign-in page on your PC.
 Log in with your Google Account details.
 Click on “New” and upload the file.
-And, you can view and download that file in your Apple device.
+And, you can view and download that file on your Apple device.

 Summing – up.

 So, these are the methods to transfer files from PC to iPad.
 If you want to transfer files using Cable, then iTunes is the best way.
-And, you can use Xender, SHAREit or Infuse 6, if you want to transfer wirelessly.
+And, you can use Xender, SHAREit, or Infuse 6, if you want to transfer wirelessly.
 And, if your PC and iPad are not on the same WiFi network.
-Then, iCloud Drive, Google Drive, and OneDrive is something, that you can use.
+Then, iCloud Drive, Google Drive, and OneDrive are some, that you can use.
 That’s it if you know any other method, feel free to comment.